nataliadelgadogalan/AMPlab/README.md

 This repository includes the code employed for the selection of the melody and other processes executed to better analyse the piece before deciding what to transform the original piece into.

-A more thorough description may be found in the paper contained in this repository.
+A more thorough description may be found in the paper (DebussyinJazz_NataliaDelgado) contained in this repository.